GrinonBarrett/Taksidos/Core Rules/8=Spells/Basic Spells (71) .md

 **At Higher Tiers**: Each tier beyond minimum increases the range by 25 yards, and the speed by 5 yards.
 It can travel for a number of rounds equal to double the tier of the spell if need be to reach you

 **Critical Failure**: You yeet the item in another direction at maximum speed.
-If it was fragile and hits something, it doesn not harmlessly bounce on impact.
+If it was fragile and hits something, it doesn not "harmlessly" bounce on impact.

 #### Feyding Gesture